laravel/docs/eloquent.md

 	$comments = Post::find(1)->comments()->where('title', '=', 'foo')->first();

-Again, you may override the conventional foreign key by passing a second argumnet to the `hasMany` method:
+Again, you may override the conventional foreign key by passing a second argument to the `hasMany` method:

 	return $this->hasMany('Comment', 'custom_key');